Siddiq-Ahrais/TextAdvanture-CMD/README.md

-This is just an program i use for training
+This is just a program i use for training